selkies-project/selkies-gstreamer/README.md

 sudo apt-get update && sudo apt-get install --no-install-recommends -y xcvt libopenh264-dev libde265-0 svt-av1 aom-tools
 ```

-If using supported NVIDIA GPUs, install NVENC (bundled with the GPU driver).
+If using supported NVIDIA GPUs, install NVENC (bundled with the GPU driver) and NVRTC (part of CUDA but not the full toolkit required).
 If using AMD or Intel GPUs, install its graphics and VA-API drivers, as well as `libva2`.
 The bundled VA-API driver in the AMDGPU Pro graphics driver is recommended for AMD GPUs and the `i965-va-driver-shaders` or `intel-media-va-driver-non-free` packages are recommended depending on your Intel GPU generation.
 Optionally install `vainfo`, `intel-gpu-tools`, `radeontop` for GPU monitoring.

 2. Unpack the GStreamer components of `selkies-gstreamer` (fill in `SELKIES_VERSION`, `DISTRIB_RELEASE`), using your own GStreamer build on any architecture may work **as long as it is the most recent stable version with the required plugins included**: